 Institute for Leadership & Citizenship

 In the summer after their first year, all Scholars participate in a two-week Institute for Leadership and Citizenship designed to foster a deeper appreciation for the art of leadership and the importance of citizenship.
-Designed by the Foundation and held on the Grounds of the University, the Institute features in-class workshops and a service-learning project.
-It also serves to kick off the Modern Guild career services program that provides one-to-one career exploration, guidance and interview opportunities as Scholars prepare for the next stage of their journey.
+Designed by the Foundation and held on the Grounds of the University, the Institute features in-class workshops, group discussions, a service-learning project, seminars and independent exploration.